 Stage Two: issue Interim Authorisation within 10 business days of receipt;

-The timeframes are indicative only: we cannot in any way be bound by them.
+The timeframes are indicative only; we are not in any way bound by them.

-Successful applicants will be issued with authorisation by form of letter.
+Successful applicants will be issued with authorisation in the form of a letter.

 Conditions and derogations

-Any formal conditions to be imposed upon the authorisation of closed-ended investment schemes or any derogations from or modifications of the rules will be incorporated into the final authorisation letter.
+Any formal conditions to be imposed upon the authorisation of closed-ended investment schemes, along with any derogations from, or modifications of, the rules will be incorporated into the final authorisation letter.

-Upon authorisation, the annual fee becomes due, which is reduced pro rata in the first year: an invoice will be sent with the authorisation letter.
+Upon authorisation, the annual fee becomes due.
+This is reduced pro rata in the first year: an invoice will be sent with the authorisation letter.

-The designated administrator/manager is normally deemed responsible for payment of all fees.
+The designated administrator/manager is normally deemed responsible for the payment of all fees.